Thomas Hedley Reynolds: Life and career

 During World War II, Reynolds served as a tank commander in Europe and received various decorations for his service.
 After obtaining a Ph.D., Reynolds became an author and history professor at Middlebury College before becoming president of Bates College.

-Reynolds was elected the fifth president of Bates College in Lewiston, Maine on March 1, 1967.
+Reynolds was elected the fifth president of Bates College in Lewiston, Maine, on March 1, 1967.
 His presidency was marked with an increased faculty number as well as dramatically increased salary levels.
 He also improved gender equity within the administration of the college.
 Reynolds diversified the student body, eliminated standardized test scores, and constructed Ladd Library and the Olin Arts Center.
 Reynolds also introduced the short-term into the academic calendar.

 He frequently joined in on student protests against the Vietnam War and in support for the civil rights movement.

-After the college's students established "Newman Day" He received a letter from Paul Newman that denounced the tradition, personally asking him to institutionally bar the activity.
+After the college's students established "Newman Day," he received a letter from Paul Newman that denounced the tradition, personally asking him to institutionally bar the activity.

 Reynolds retired from the Bates presidency on November 1, 1989.

 Death and legacy

-Thomas Hedley Reynold died on September 22, 2009 in Lewiston, Maine.
+Reynolds died on September 22, 2009, in Lewiston, Maine.
 The Thomas Hedley Reynolds history professorship was endowed in Reynold's honor.